learn-co-curriculum/intro-to-big-o/README.md

 ### Linear Time: O(n)

 Linear time is also good.
-The runtime for algorithms that run in O(n) time directly correlates with the size of the input.
+The runtime for algorithms that run in O(n) time is proportional to the size of the input, e.g. 1 x input size or 3 x input size.
 Earlier we mentioned that finding an item in an array takes O(n) time because the item could be at the very end or not in there at all, which means we must iterate over the length of the array in the worst case.
 Some examples of linear time procedures include:

 - Iterating over an array, e.g. to find a target value
 - Iterating over a string